Kriz-hub/Football_League_Database/README.md

 | Test      | Result |
 | :---        |    :----:   |
 | When clicked on "Help" a help page should appear with info    | No errors.
 Works.|        |    :----:   |

+## Responsive design
+was tested....

+## Features Left to Implement

+Going forward I would like to implement the following features:

+Login and registration feature: Enabling users to create an account and log in.